OisikaJana/AIRBNB/README.md

 # Steps to Run the Application

-Install Node.js Dependencies:
+1. Install Node.js Dependencies:

  Navigate to the project directory in your terminal or command prompt.
-Run the following command to install all necessary packages listed in your code :
+*Run the following command to install all necessary packages listed in your code :
+"npm install express mongoose method-override ejs-mate express-session connect-flash passport passport-local" *You might also need to install ejs, passport-local-mongoose, or any other package that isn't explicitly mentioned but required
+ by your project:
+ "npm install ejs passport-local-mongoose"